luk036/ellipsoid-method/ell-review.md

 ![A typical structure of an FIR filter\ @mitra2006digital.](ellipsoid.files/fir_strctr.pdf){#fig:fir-strctr width="80%"}

 In optimization algorithms, what is particularly interesting is the convex optimization.
 If a problem is in a convex form, it can be efficiently and optimally solved.
 Convex optimization techniques are also implementable in designing FIR filters, including the Parks-McClellan algorithm [@park1972chebyshev], METEOR [@steiglitz1992meteor], and peak-constrained least-squares (PCLS) [@selesnick1996constrained; @adams1998peak].
 In the mentioned articles, with the help of exchange algorithms (e.g. Remez exchange algorithm), certain FIR filter design problems can be formed as linear or quadratic programs.
 They are two simple forms of convex optimization problems, which can be optimally solved with existing algorithms, such as the interior-point method [@boyd2009convex].
 Tempted by the optimality, more efforts were devoted to forming the problem convex.
-Particularly, in [@wu1999fir], via spectral factorization [@goodman1997spectral], the problem of designing an FIR filter with magnitude constraints on frequency-domain is formulated as a convex optimization problem.
+Particularly, in [@wu1999fir], via spectral decomposition [@goodman1997spectral], the problem of designing an FIR filter with magnitude constraints on frequency-domain is formulated as a convex optimization problem.
 More examples are provided in [@davidson2010enriching].

 Its time response is
 $$y[t] = \sum_{k=0}^{n-1}{h[k]u[t-k]}$$